top of page

 "..la mestiza is a product of the transfer of the cultural and spiritual values of one group to another...and in a state of perpetual transition, the mestiza faces the dilemma of the mixed breed: which collectivity does the daughter of a dark skinned mother listen to?"

 This is a question that puts anyone of color at a crossroads.
 In other words, where do we go from here?
 The book was full of theorists and poets, mostly critics of race and gender, expressing injustice, anger and protest, which after a while, was difficult to read.
 But Gloria's essay was a call to action for "women of color" to begin the spiritual process of healing from institutional racism (now known as systemic racism), post colonialism, and gender inequality.
-It is no accident that she placed this essay as the last chapter.
+It is no accident that she placed her essay as the last chapter.
 The book I'm referring is called "Making Face, Making Soul: Hacienda Caras" 1990.

 Pastel portrait of a masked woman